jlfong/a2-shortstack-copy/README.md

 - **Logout Functionality**: The user has an option to log out to return to the home page.
 - **Error Checking**: The login form has error checking to ensure that users fill out the login form completely before logging in.
 The registration form has error checking to ensure that the username is not already in the database, passwords match, and the form is filled out completely.
+- **Used more than 5 middleware packages**: As detailed above, I used more than five middleware packages.

 ### Design/Evaluation Achievements
 - **Animated Title Text**: For the home page, I wanted to add an animation to make the website less boring.
 I referenced this moving letters library [here](https://tobiasahlin.com/moving-letters/)
+- **Set background image**: In the last version, I used a plain background.
+I decided to set the background of the application to an image to make it more aesthically pleasing.